PragathiKS/demo/tetrapak-customerhub/ui.dev/src/README.md

 }
 ```

-In some cases where mixins can't be used, we can use ``convert-to-rem`` function.
+In cases where mixins can't be used, we use ``convert-to-rem`` function.

 ```scss
 .my-class {